christ-offer/supastack-starter-pack/readme.md

-# HTMX/Supabase Start Pack - The SupaStack
+# Supastack Starter Pack

 ## What is this?

-This is a start pack for a project that uses:
+This is a fully functional CRUD starter pack using:

 - HTML/HTMX for the frontend
 - Supabase for the backend